Narrow Operator Models of Stellarator Equilibria in Fourier Zernike Basis: Results

-This section compares \descs \texttt{lsq-exact} optimiser with an \texttt{L-BFGS} optimiser applied to the free parameters $\pmb{\nu}$ of \glspl{MLP} that parametrise the linear projection of the Fourier Zernike basis over $\etaptrain$.
-All equilibria we show are fixed boundary equilibria with $\betavol>0$ and fixed rotational transform or current profile.
-Furthermore, all results presented in this section do not use continuation methods or iterative refinement of the grid and compute $\mathcal{L}_\mathrm{op}$ (equation~\ref{eqn:loss}) on concentric grids commonly used by \desc~\citep{Conlin2022}.
-Volume- or surface-averaged quantities are calculated on quadrature grids.
 Each \desc equilibrium in this comparison is solved in two stages: First, the equilibrium is optimised with automatic continuation and moderate tolerances, and in a second optimisation the tolerances of the resulting equilibrium are reduced to zero with a maximum of $100$ iterations.
 If automatic continuation yields intermediate equilibria that \desc cannot solve, we instead solve the equilibrium without automatic continuation.
 This is only the case for some $\eta_{\mathrm{p},i}$ in the quasi-helical configuration.
 Automatic continuation where $\etap$ is increased first can fail due to intermediate equilibria having unrealistic pressure, and this will be remedied in a future version of \desc by performing continuation in $\eta_\mathrm{b}$ first and then $\etap$.
 Lastly, we run \desc with the same spectral resolutions $M$ and $N$ as prescribed in the input files which are included in the supplementary material, and the Zernike polynomials are of order $L=M$.
-Except for the \gls{W7X} equilibrium where we use $L=M+1=7$ as $L=6$ did not resolve the shafranov shift properly.
-Comparing the \gls{MLP} operator model to \desc solutions is only possible at discrete points due to \desc solving single instead of spaces of equilibria. \desc solutions in figure~\ref{fig:fvol_all} are marked with a plus sign while the training points of the operator models are marked by a cross.
-We present operator models for a $\nfp=5$ \gls{W7X}-like equilibrium in standard configuration, a $\nfp=19$ Heliotron-like equilibrium, a $\nfp=4$ quasi-helical equilibrium and an axisymmetric, but not stellarator symmetric, equilibrium akin to the experimental device DIII-D. The \gls{W7X} equilibrium is a good example for three-dimensional plasma in an experimental device, and the quasi-helical equilibrium is representative for optimised quasisymmetric stellarators with self-consistent bootstrap current~\citep{Landreman2022a}.\\ Out of all three stellarator equilibria, the Heliotron-like equilibrium has the highest sensitivity of its axis position with respect to the plasma $\betavol$, moving its axis by $25.7\si{cm}$ between $\betavol(\eta_{\mathrm{p},0})=1.018\%$ and $\betavol(\eta_{\mathrm{p},9})=10.18\%$.
-The operator model is able to resolve this change along $\eta_{\mathrm{p},i}$ as seen in figure~\ref{fig:heliotron_op}.
-Additionally, we plot the solution of operator models similar to DIII-D and \gls{W7X} in standard configuration in Appendix~\ref{asec:w7x_d3d}.
-Table~\ref{tab:hyperparams} provides the optimisation parameters of each narrow operator model.
+Except for the \gls{W7X} equilibrium where we use $L=M+1=7$ as $L=6$ did not resolve the Shafranov shift properly.